 What about raspberries, the red gem of fruits?
-Can guinea pigs eat raspberries?
+Can guinea pigs eat these?
 Yes, guinea pigs can eat raspberries.

 In this article, we dig into the nutritional benefits and possible risks of your guinea pig eating raspberries and how to feed them this tasty fruit.